Man shot in neck during Milford altercation - Delaware State News

 Police said the victim was transported to a local hospital and treated for his injury.

 Anyone with information was asked to contact DSP Troop 3 Criminal Investigations Unit Detective R. Costlow at 697-4454.
-Information may also be provided by calling Delaware Crime Stoppers at 1-800-TIP-3333 or online at delaware.crimestoppersweb.com.
+Information may also be provided by calling Delaware Crime Stoppers at (800) TIP-3333 or by visiting delaware.crimestoppersweb.com.

+• Also Wednesday, Milford police said a vehicle was struck by gunfire in the area of Aurora Place and Allen Way in the Brightway Commons apartment complex.
+No injuries were reported in the incident, which occurred at approximately 11:36 a.m., Sgt.
+Robert Masten said.

+Milford police asked anyone with information to call 422-8081 or Delaware Crime Stoppers at (800) TIP-3333.
+Tips can also be submitted online at milfordpolicede.org/tips/.